Free 50-point store self-assessment

 The most common mistake is doing nothing with the result.
 Three productive next steps depending on your score:

 1. Share with your team.
-Print the PDF, score it together, and force a single-sentence agreement on which gap is the biggest blocker.
+Print the PDF, score it together, and force a single-sentence agreement on which gap is the biggest blocker for the store.
 Most readiness gaps are not technical — they are organizational.

 2. Pick a starting use case.
-If your highest-confidence sections were Data & Tools and Use Case Readiness, you're ready to scope a pilot.
-The right starting use case is usually workflow automation for small business, an AI chatbot, or AI marketing automation — depending on where your team is bleeding the most time.
+If your highest-confidence sections were Store Data & Tools and Use Case Readiness, you're ready to scope a pilot.
+The right starting use case is usually workflow automation, an AI chatbot, or AI marketing automation — depending on where your store is bleeding the most revenue or time.

 3. Book a 30-minute consult.
-We'll walk through your score, identify the two or three highest-ROI gaps, and tell you honestly whether AI is the right next move — or whether you should fix foundations first.
+We'll walk through your score, identify the two or three highest-ROI gaps, and tell you honestly whether AI is the right next move for your store — or whether you should fix foundations first.
 Book here.

-Best AI use cases for businesses that score 31+
+Best AI use cases for stores that score 31+

-If you scored 31 or higher, you're ready to pick a real pilot.
-These are the AI use cases that consistently deliver measurable ROI for small businesses in the first 90 days:
+If your store scored 31 or higher, you're ready to pick a real pilot.
+These are the AI use cases that consistently deliver measurable ROI for online stores in the first 90 days:

-• AI chatbot for customer support — deflect 50–70% of repetitive support tickets with a chatbot grounded in your knowledge base.
+• AI chatbot for customer support — deflect 50–70% of repetitive support tickets with a chatbot grounded in your product catalog and policies.

-• Ecommerce support automation — AI for cart recovery emails, returns processing, sizing questions, and order-status replies.
+• E-commerce support automation — AI for returns processing, sizing and fit questions, and order-status replies.

-• Sales follow-up automation — AI-drafted personalized follow-up emails timed to prospect behavior.
+• Lifecycle and post-purchase automation — AI-drafted personalized emails timed to shopper behavior, replenishment, and review milestones.

-• Workflow automation with n8n, Zapier, or Make — connecting the tools you already use so nothing falls through the cracks.
-The most common starting point for small businesses.
+• Workflow automation with n8n, Zapier, or Make — connecting your storefront, helpdesk, ESP, and 3PL so nothing falls through the cracks.
+The most common starting point for online stores.

 What to automate first based on your readiness score

-Match your score to the right starting point.
-Skipping ahead is the most common cause of stalled AI projects.
+Match your store's score to the right starting point.
+Skipping ahead is the most common cause of stalled e-commerce AI projects.

 ScoreRecommended starting point

-0–15Process documentation, CRM cleanup, and identifying an internal champion.
+0–15Store process documentation, catalog and customer data cleanup, and identifying an internal champion.
 Foundations before tooling.

-16–30Workflow automation discovery sprint — usually a single high-leverage workflow built in Zapier, Make, or n8n.
+16–30Workflow automation discovery sprint — usually a single high-leverage store workflow built in Zapier, Make, or n8n.

-31–40One AI pilot: an AI chatbot for support, a workflow automation with AI in the loop, or AI-personalized email lifecycle.
+31–40One AI pilot: an AI chatbot for support, a cart-recovery workflow with AI in the loop, or AI-personalized email lifecycle.

 41–50Multi-system AI roadmap.
-Likely candidates: full AI integration across CRM/helpdesk/data warehouse, or agentic AI for high-volume workflows.
+Likely candidates: full AI integration across storefront/helpdesk/ESP/data warehouse, or agentic AI for high-volume store workflows.

-The same 50-point checklist applies everywhere, but the highest-leverage starting point varies by industry.
-Here's where most small businesses in each vertical see the fastest payback:
+The same 50-point checklist applies to every online store, but the highest-leverage starting point varies by what you sell.
+Here's where most high-ticket stores in each category see the fastest payback:

 Frequently Asked Questions

-You are likely ready if your team spends 10+ hours per week on repetitive tasks, you use cloud-based tools for core operations, you have at least one documented process, and you can identify a specific business problem AI could solve.
-The 50-point checklist above gives you a concrete score across 7 categories so you know exactly where you stand.
+Your store is likely ready if your team spends 10+ hours per week on repetitive support, merchandising, or marketing tasks, you run on a modern platform like Shopify, BigCommerce, or WooCommerce, you have at least one documented store process, and you can identify a specific problem AI could solve.
+The 50-point checklist above gives you a concrete score across 7 categories so you know exactly where your store stands.

-What does "is your business AI ready" actually mean?
+What does "is your store AI ready" actually mean?

-AI ready means three things: (1) you have a measurable business problem worth solving, (2) your data and tools are accessible enough that AI can work with them, and (3) you have the team capacity to own the system after it ships.
-A business can have great use cases but no data, or great data but no internal champion — both block ROI.
+AI ready means three things: (1) you have a measurable store problem worth solving — cart recovery, support volume, product content at scale, (2) your catalog, customer, and order data are accessible enough that AI can work with them, and (3) you have the team capacity to own the system after it ships.
+A store can have great use cases but messy catalog data, or great data but no internal champion — both block ROI.

 How long does the checklist take?